l-mb/l-mb.github.io/content/2025-07-31-the-AImperors-new-clothes.md

 the response —

-This *might* be reasonable and certainly reads as such, who of us hasn't made well-reasoned assumptions yet in the absence of facts? —
+This *might* be reasonable and certainly reads as such, who of us hasn't made well-reasoned assumptions in the absence of facts? —

 But the very fact the response implied just wasn't communicated anywhere was clearly stated in the very link of the product page provided as part